top of page

 The overall average score from 1-5 was a 4 in youth satisfaction.

-The highest average scores were 4.2 related to being educated about sexuality, having enough to eat, and available staff to listen.
+The highest average score was 4.2 related to having enough to eat.

-The lowest average score was a 3.6 related to getting along well with authority figures.
+The lowest average score was a 3.5 related to being treated fairly based on race/cultural background.

 Independent Living Youth Survey Results

-The highest average score was a 4.8 in the area of service plans to meet goals.
+The highest average score was a 4.8 in the area of service plans to achieve goals.

-The lowest average score was a 4.2 in the area of available staff to listen.
+The lowest average score was a 3.8 in the area of available recreational/group activities.

 Bridge Learning Center Parent Satisfaction Survey Results

-The highest score was 5.0 in the areas of respectful treatment by staff, courteous & professional staff, quick response to concerns, loving & nurturing staff, safe environment, physical and spiritual needs met, and offering activities for families to interact with other families.
+The highest score was a 4.9 in the areas of safe environment, respectful loving/nurturing staff, good physical & social activities, educational & physical needs met, and offering activities for families to interact with other families.

-The lowest score was a 4.8 in the areas of meeting educational needs and parents feeling encouraged to participate in goal planning for their child.
+The lowest score was a 4.8 in the areas of professional/courteous staff, parents feeling encouraged to participate in goal planning for their child, quick response to concerns, helpful services provided, spiritual needs, and available staff to talk.

 Parent Satisfaction Survey Results